 So what does “sustainable forestry” actually mean?

 On a global scale, sustainable use of our forests is still not a reality.
 Each year we lose 32 million acres (13 million hectares), 26 times the size of the Grand Canyon, or 60 acres per minute.
-To regenerate the resources we are already consuming, we would need 1½ Earths; and our demand is still growing.
+To regenerate the resources we are already consuming, we would need one and a half Earths; and our demand is still growing.
 No matter how you slice it, the math just does not add up.
-Our current consumption levels cannot be sustained if we continue like this.
+Our current consumption levels cannot be sustained if we continue at the current levels.

 How can logging then be sustainable when, by definition, it requires trees to be cut down?
 The complete answer is complex, but if we had to reduce it to one word, it would be “balance.”
 The hallmark of sustainable forestry, from a purely ecological perspective, is the extent to which forestry practices mimic natural patterns of disturbance and regeneration.
 Sustainable forestry balances the needs of the environment, wildlife, and forest communities — supporting decent incomes while conserving our forests for future generations.